gpstar81/GPStar-proton-pack/VENTLIGHT.md

 `WARNING: The light is very intense, do not look at it directly.`

-`Also available in the pre-compiled binaries for the Neutrona Wand is an alternate pre-compiled Neutrona Wand build which adjusts the intensity of the Frutto Technology vent lights based on power levels and status of the wand.`
+`By default, the intensity of the Frutto Technology vent light is based on the power level and firing status of the wand.
+If you wish to disable this feature, please see the [Advanced Configuration](ADVCONFIG.md) guide.`

 ![](images/frutto-vent-light.png)